 me because with my knowledge, I was considered a security risk!

-I entered the University Babes Boyali, in Cluj-Napoca, to earn my M.A. in 1990, for
+I entered the University of Babes Boljay, in Cluj-Napoca, to earn my M.A. in 1990, for

-my sociology classes, I decided to conduct my field research project into the
+my Filology classes, I decided to conduct my field research project into the

 rural life of the North of Romania, recording the folklore (especially